LoJoSho/Data332/Assignments/SentimentAnalysis/readme.md

 In this repo, we analyze the Consumer complaints that people have had about business and attempt to find trends about businesses through different sentiments people have made about said organizations.

+Sadly, the data is over 100 MB, which means that it can't be uploaded to GitHub.

 ## Data Cleaning

 There wasn't a lot needed to clean the data.
 However, to get it to a manageable size with relevant information, we only included those which had consumer narratives attached to them.